tallcoleman/toronto-osm-washroom-import/README.md

 - SE corner of Fleet St and Strachan Ave - does not exist in OSM
 - NW corner of Rees St and Queen's Quay W - [exists in OSM](https://www.openstreetmap.org/node/2617630911)
 - SE corner of Lakeshore Blvd and Northern Dancer Blvd - [exists in OSM](https://www.openstreetmap.org/way/1017243072)

+## Data Profiling - Parks and Recreation Facilities

+Duplicate entries for the same LOCATIONID:
+- 10 ("ETIENNE BRULE PARK", "13 CROSBY AVE") - only geographies are unique
+- 508 ("WESTON LIONS PARK", "2125 LAWRENCE AVE W") - one entry for the park (TYPE=Park) and one for the recreation arena (TYPE=Community Centre)
+- 798 ("CENTENNIAL PARK - ETOBICOKE", "256 CENTENNIAL PARK RD") - one entry for the park (type=Park) and one for the Snow Centre (TYPE=Community Centre) at "206 CENTENNIAL PARK RD"
+- 858 ("PARK LAWN PARK", "330 PARK LAWN RD") - one entry for the park (type=Park) and one for the bubble rink (type=Community Centre)
+- 883 ("PORT UNION COMMUNITY RECREATION CENTRE PARK", "5450 LAWRENCE AVE E") - one entry for the park (type=Park) and one for the community centre (type=Community Centre)
+- 1043 ("BENNER PARK", "25 BENNER AVE") - only geographies are unique
+- 1865 ("WARDEN HILLTOP COMMUNITY CENTRE PARK", "25 MENDELSSOHN ST") - one entry for the park (type=Park) and one for the community centre (type=Community Centre)
+- 3494 ("TED REEVE COMMUNITY ARENA", "175 MAIN ST") - one entry for the arena (type=Community Centre) and one for the outdoor rink (type=Community Centre)